 Structural interoperability as a mid-level of interoperability is based on the concept of unification.
 The transferring records keep the information throughout all healthcare interactions without any alterations.

-Another example is the user data transfer from various connected devices, like fitness trackers.
+Example of structural interoperability: Two interconnected systems have been built by using different technologies.
+The systems use unified data protocols to understand medical data shared automatically.
+The user data transfer from various connected devices, like fitness trackers.
 Patient portals get configurations that enable users to upload data for interpretation to advance the process further.

 Semantic Interoperability